 Meditation programs have also been introduced in law enforcement, sports, and monasteries.
 Meditation techniques have been combined with more traditional therapeutic methods in counseling and mental health settings.
 Meditation increases resilience of those who work in high-stress environments like emergency rooms.
 It is a precious ally for those struggling with addiction; regular practice has been shown to decrease likelihood of relapse.
 The more you learn about what meditation is used for, the more likely you are to want to try it yourself.

-Check us out for more information about the many uses and benefits of mindfulness and awareness meditation and clear, step-by-step instructions about how to get your practice going and how to apply it to the challenges of everyday life.
+Check out Mindworks Meditation Courses for more information about the many uses and benefits of mindfulness and awareness meditation and clear, step-by-step instructions about how to get your practice going and how to apply it to the challenges of everyday life.
 Mindworks has everything you need to get you started and keep you going.